ProjectZKM/ziren-wasm-verifier/README.md

 ## Repo overview

 - `verifier`: The rust Ziren verifier crate with wasm bindings.
+- `example/eth_wasm`: A short javascript example that verifies an ETH proof in wasm.
 - `example/guest`: A simple fibonacci Ziren guest to verify.
 - `example/host`: A simple host to generate proofs in a json format.
 - `example/wasm_example`: A short javascript example that verifies proofs in wasm.